mhho3082/jungle-rs/README.md

 <h1>jungle-rs</h1>

-_A simple Rust-based application for the Jungle board game_
+_A simple emulator for the Jungle board game, using Rust and the MVC pattern_

 ![screenshot](./screenshot.png)